littlebusters/Sketch-CSS-Sprite-Mixin/README.md

 ## Installation

+### with Sketch Runner

+With Sketch Runner, just go to the `install` command and search for `css sprite mixin`.
+Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
+[Download Runner here](http://www.sketchrunner.com).

+### with Sketchpacks

-You can find this plugin in "[Sketch ToolBox.app](http://sketchtoolbox.com/)".
-Type "mixin" on the search box, then you click "install" button.
+You can find this plugin in "[Sketchpacks](https://sketchpacks.com/)".
+Type `css sprite mixin` on the search box, then you click "INSTALL" button.

+### with Manualy

 Or, [Download the plugin zip](https://github.com/littlebusters/Sketch-Css-Sprite-Mixin/archive/master.zip) and unzip.
-You Choose **Plugins › Reveal Plugins Folder...** in Sketch.app.
-Put the unziped fonlder to the Plugins folder.
+Double-click the `Sketch CSS Sprite Mixin.sketchplugin` in the folder to install it.

 ## License